Can a Bitaxe Really Find a Block?

 Bitaxe GammaBM1370~1.0-1.2 TH/s~17W~14-17 J/TH~$220-300

-The Gamma is the current sweet spot — same chip family as the industrial S21, packed onto a single-chip board.
-Efficiency under 17 J/TH is genuinely impressive at this scale.
-Power draw fits a USB-C PD adapter.
-Heat output is roughly equivalent to a desk lamp.
+The Gamma is the current sweet spot — the same chip family as the industrial S21 Pro, packed onto a single-chip board.
+Efficiency under 17 J/TH is genuinely impressive at this scale, the power draw fits a USB-C PD adapter, and the heat output is roughly that of a desk lamp.

 The NerdAxe / NerdQAxe / NerdOCTAxe extensions